Composer Eugene O’Brien

 Also active in the performance of new music, composer Eugene O’Brien co-founded the Cleveland new music ensemble Reconnaissance with Donald Erb in 1978 and was associated with the group as its director until 1984.
 In 1985-87 he served on the production board of the Contemporary Music Forum in Washington, D.C., and directed the Indiana University New Music Ensemble from 1991 to 1993.

 Mr. O’Brien studied composition with Robert Beadell, Bernd Alois Zimmermann, John Eaton, Iannis Xenakis and Donald Erb.
 He received undergraduate and graduate degrees from the University of Nebraska, undertook post-graduate studies at the Staatliche Hochschule für Musik in Köln, Germany as a Fulbright Scholar, and received his Doctor of Musical Arts degree from the Cleveland Institute of Music / Case Western Reserve University.
-Mr. O’Brien has been a faculty member of the Indiana University Jacobs School of Music since 1987, was chair of the Composition Department from 1994 to 1999, and is currently the school’s Executive Associate Dean.
+Mr. O’Brien has been a faculty member of the Indiana University Jacobs School of Music since 1987, was chair of the Composition Department from 1994 to 1999, and served as the school’s Executive Associate Dean from 1999 through 2016.
 He has also been a member of the composition faculties of the Cleveland Institute of Music and the Catholic University of America in Washington, D.C.